 The whole world is digitalized today.
 There is a sense of intelligence; there is a sense of communication in every traditional device that makes our lives so easy, so fast.
 All these technological advancements are taken forward by software which is a bunch of programs that are meant to solve a problem.
 And every program is built upon a logic/solution, which is called as an Algorithm.
-The name algorithm is named after the clever man from Baghdad, Al Khwarizmi.
+The naming algorithm is named after the clever man from Baghdad, Al Khwarizmi.
 He was the first person to introduce algorithms to the world which were mechanical, precise and unequivocal.

 What is an algorithm?

-A standard textbook definition would be – an algorithm is a well-defined step by step solution or a series of instructions to solve a problem.
+A standard textbook definition would be – an algorithm is a well-defined step-by-step solution or a series of instructions to solve a problem.
 An algorithm can be the method to find the least common multiple of two numbers or the recipe to cook Veg Manchurian.